Yarra Valley Grammar

-Yarra Valley Grammar has also produced various notable alumni in the areas of sport, politics and academia, including seventeen professional AFL players, four olympians and two Victorian supreme court judges.
+Yarra Valley Grammar has also produced notable alumni in the areas of sport, politics and academia, including seventeen professional AFL players, four olympians and two Victorian supreme court judges.

 History

 The idea of a new school for boys in Melbourne's outer eastern suburbs was conceived in 1963 by a group of locals who recognised the need for a school closer to home for their sons.
 One of these locals was Robin Clarke who noticed that the nearest preparatory school that would accept his son was in Kew.
 This prompted Clarke to establish the School Formative Committee with 16 local businessmen and community leaders to outline the idea and premise for a new school in the east.

-On 31 July 1963 the committee adopted the name "Formative Committee for a School in the Yarra Valley," and John Harper was elected committee president.
-After its founding, the committee immediately embarked on plans to organise a fundraisers to garner money to purchase a plot of land.
-Tom Plummer, a founding member of the committee, formed a sub-committee for education and building, and on 2 October presented a comprehensive plan for the construction of buildings, facilities and roads as well as a plan for pupil intake over the course of a 6-year period.

-On 13 January 1964 the formative committee finalised the purchase of the 71 acre Larkin property set between Wonga Park Road and Wonga Road (now Plymouth Road and Kalinda Road).
-By early September a "master plan" for the schools construction had been accepted by the formative committee; however, work would not commence until late 1964.

 The school was officially established in 1966 as the Yarra Valley Church of England School for boys.
 John Pascoe was the first headmaster and John Harper became the first president of the new Yarra Valley Anglican School Council.
 The first assembly took place with 135 boys in attendance.

 In 1970, the school was invited to become a member of the Associated Grammar Schools of Victoria.
-In 1972, Yarra Valley Anglican School established the first hearing unit for profoundly deaf students in the state of Victoria.
+In 1972, Yarra Valley Anglican School established the first hearing unit for profoundly deaf students in Victoria.
 Girls were admitted to the two senior levels in 1978, and the school progressively became fully co-educational from 1993 through 1995.